 Randy, the son of a Michigan dairy and crop farmer, and I (Kelly), a country girl from Alaska's Kenai Peninsula, moved here to our small farm in 1998.
 We have been privileged to raise our two boys here in the Matanuska Valley.
 Our property was first farmed in the very early 1900's when it was part of an original Alaskan homestead.
-Then, in the 1930's, our property became part of the government's "New Deal" to help end the depression.
+Then, in the 1930's, our land became part of the government's "New Deal" to help end the depression.
 Our home was built by the US Government to house colonists who were relocated by the government, mostly from the midwest, to the Valley to give them an opportunity to farm and build a new life.
 A colonist from Minnesota, Johan Johnson, drew the lot for this farm in 1935.
 The homesteaders and the colonists knew how to pick land that was the best of the best and our land continues to produce abundantly.
 After Johan Johnson's time here, our farm became part of a dairy owned by Bob and Merlie McCombs.
 The neighboring farm owned by Joe and Myrtle Gislason suffered loss when Joe was killed in a farming accident.
 At that time, Bob and Merlie partnered with Myrtle and the two farms operated a dairy together for decades.

 To me, every home with children must have livestock.
 Randy milked cows growing up and insisted that we look for a dairy cow and, definitely, NOT a goat!
 However, after much convincing and a visit to a wonderful neighbor with goats, (Thanks, Tina!), I talked my husband into accepting dairy goats into our world.
 I very much prefer their smaller size, friendly personality, & pellets instead of pies, if you know what I mean.
-They've added many joys to our family, along with hard work, a lot of learning, and delicious raw milk.
+They've added many joys to our family, along with hard work, a lot of learning, and delicious, always fresh, raw milk.